joecodecreations/custom-grunt-tasks/README.md

 # Custom Grunt Tasks
-## Allows you to add in multiple grunt tasks

-Insert this into your `Gruntfile.js` to use:

-Checks to see if the tasks exists, then runs them in the order you give htem.
+## Run multiple grunt tasks in the order you specify.
+This will allow you to call custom grunt tasks in the order you specify and from the command line using comma separated lists.
+Add as many custom tasks as you'd like!

+### Use:
+1. Copy the contents of `custom_tasks.js` into your `Gruntfile.js` or include it by requiring it `require('./custom_tasks.js')`

-Use: Run `grunt custom:task1,task2,task3` in your console.
+2. Run `grunt custom:task1,task2,task3` in your console.
 Where task1 task2 and task3 represent where you will add in your own task names.

-### Use:
-Copy the contents of `custom_tasks.js` into your `Gruntfile.js` or include it by requiring it `require('./custom_tasks.js')`

 ### Requirements:
 * At least one grunt task to be used
 * Referenced tasks have to be already created